Help us improve your experience.

 This topic describes the VPN configurations and the IPsec SA that are negotiated for each scenario.

-In the configuration above, four IPsec SAs are negotiated for traffic selector ts1—one for the default IPsec SA and three for the IPsec SAs that are mapped to FCs.
+In the first scenario, VPN vpn1 is configured with a single traffic selector ts1 and the three FCs.
+In this configuration, four IPsec SAs are negotiated for traffic selector ts1—one for the default IPsec SA and three for the IPsec SAs that are mapped to FCs.

-In the configuration above, four IPsec SAs are negotiated for traffic selector ts1 and four IPsec SAs are negotiated for traffic selector ts2.
+In the second scenario, VPN vpn1 is configured with two traffic selectors ts1 and ts2 and the three FCs.
+In this configuration, four IPsec SAs are negotiated for traffic selector ts1 and four IPsec SAs are negotiated for traffic selector ts2.
 For each traffic selector, there is one IPsec SA negotiated for the default IPsec SA and three IPsec SAs negotiated for the IPsec SAs that are mapped to FCs.

-In the configuration above, four IPsec SAs are negotiated for traffic selector ts1 in VPN vpn1—one for the default IPsec SA and three for the IPsec SAs that are mapped to FCs.
+In the third scenario, traffic selectors ts1 and ts2 support different sets of FCs.
+The traffic selectors need to be configured for different VPNs.
+In this configuration, four IPsec SAs are negotiated for traffic selector ts1 in VPN vpn1—one for the default IPsec SA and three for the IPsec SAs that are mapped to FCs.

-Example: Configuring CoS-Based IPsec VPNs
+Example: Configure CoS-Based IPsec VPNs

 This example shows how to configure a CoS-based IPsec VPNs with multiple IPsec SAs to allow packets mapping for each forwarding class to a different IPsec SA, thus providing for CoS treatment on the local device and on intermediate routers.